2018 Badger State Boy's Coaches

 Zach will also be the director for the Badger State Faceoff Mini Camp.

-Rick Lewis Jr – assistant Coach at St. Pius X High School
+Rick Lewis Jr – assistant Coach at Lambert High School (Georgia)

 Coach Lewis is currently entering his first season with Atlanta Blaze of the MLL after a stand out career at Ohio State University, where he was a two time member of the All-Big Ten Academic Athletes team and team captain.
 As a prep player, Coach Lewis was a two time All-American and three time All-State performer.
 Coach Lewis is currently a varsity coach at St. Pius High School in Atlanta and a coach of Georgia’s premiere travel team the Atlanta Rage.